Personality psychology: Drive theories

-In the 1930s, John Dollard and Neal Elgar Miller met at Yale University, and began an attempt to integrate drives (see Drive theory), into a theory of personality, basing themselves on the work of Clark Hull.
-They began with the premise that personality could be equated with the habitual responses exhibited by an individual – their habits.
+In the 1930s, John Dollard and Neal Elgar Miller met at Yale University, and began an attempt to integrate drives (see Drive theory) into a theory of personality, basing themselves on the work of Clark Hull.
+They began with the premise that personality could be equated with an individual's habitual responses (i.e., their habits).
 From there, they determined that these habitual responses were built on secondary, or acquired drives.

-Secondary drives are internal needs directing the behavior of an individual that results from learning.
-Acquired drives are learned, by and large in the manner described by classical conditioning.
+Secondary drives are internal needs that direct an individual's behavior and are learned.
+Acquired drives are learned, by and large, in the manner described by classical conditioning.
 When we are in a certain environment and experience a strong response to a stimulus, we internalize cues from the said environment.
 When we find ourselves in an environment with similar cues, we begin to act in anticipation of a similar stimulus.
-Thus, we are likely to experience anxiety in an environment with cues similar to one where we have experienced pain or fear – such as the dentist's office.
+Thus, we are likely to experience anxiety in an environment with cues similar to one where we have experienced pain or fear, such as the dentist's office.

-Secondary drives are built on primary drives, which are biologically driven, and motivate us to act with no prior learning process – such as hunger, thirst or the need for sexual activity.
-However, secondary drives are thought to represent more specific elaborations of primary drives, behind which the functions of the original primary drive continue to exist.
+Secondary drives are built on primary drives, which are biologically driven, and motivate us to act with no prior learning process – such as hunger, thirst, or the need for sexual activity.
+However, secondary drives are thought to represent more specific elaborations of primary drives, beneath which the functions of the original primary drive persist.
 Thus, the primary drives of fear and pain exist behind the acquired drive of anxiety.
-Secondary drives can be based on multiple primary drives and even in other secondary drives.
+Secondary drives can be based on multiple primary drives and even on other secondary drives.
 This is said to give them strength and persistence.
 Examples include the need for money, which was conceptualized as arising from multiple primary drives such as the drive for food and warmth, as well as from secondary drives such as imitativeness (the drive to do as others do) and anxiety.